gsc2001/Equation-Solver-GUI/README.md

 ##### Note:

-You need to have nodejs and python3 installed on your system.
+You need to have nodejs, python3 and swig installed on your system.
 * To install nodejs go [ here ](https://nodejs.org/en/download/)
 * Linux usually comes installed with python3.
 Type following to check
   ```bash